querkmachine/beeps.website/src/every-element/data/iframe.md

 ```
 <!-- prettier-ignore-end -->

-Any content within the `iframe`'s opening and closing tags will be shown if the user's device is unable to render frames.
+Any content within the `iframe`'s opening and closing tags will be shown to the user if their browser is unable to render the frames.